getinstancemz/listingtools/README.md

 # ListingTools

-CLI tools for indexing, extacting, and  embedding code listings.
-Originally dogfood code written for PHP Object Patterns and Practice.
+CLI tools for indexing, extracting, and  embedding code listings into markdown article or chapter documentations.
+Originally dogfood code written for the book PHP Objects Patterns and Practice (Apress).

 ListingTools helps you to